-- optical metrology in various areas: e.g. frequency metrology for time keeping or distance measurements with lasers
+- optical metrology in various areas: e.g. frequency metrology for ultra-precise time keeping or distance measurements with lasers

 - sensing: e.g. fiber-optic sensors, high-speed cameras, infrared motion detectors or industrial process control